Health Equity and Access to Medicines

 Approximately 1.5 million people in Spain cannot afford prescription medicines and health products for chronic diseases.

-We support Banco Farmacéutico to increase access to underserved populations.
+We support Banco Farmacéutico to increase access to underserved populations, reaching almost 1,500 patients in 2025 with over 57,000 doses.

 Social Business